 Structure of the business

-Our workforce consists of a combination of employed, self-employed and agency staff depending on local labour conditions and demands.
+Our workforce consists of a combination of employed, self-employed and agency workers depending on local labour conditions and demands of the business.

 Risk and compliance

-Yodel Delivery Network Ltd regularly evaluates the risk of modern slavery occurring in its supply chain through targeted risk management activities and standard procedures that alert our management teams to potential areas of concern that could signal exploitation, specifically:
+Yodel Delivery Network Limited regularly evaluates the risk of slavery and human trafficking occurring in its supply chain through targeted risk management activities and standard procedures that alert our management teams to potential areas of concern that could signal exploitation, specifically:

 Further actions and sign off